Nonparametric inference for discretely sampled L\'evy processes: Abstract

 \section{Abstract}

-Given a sample from a discretely observed L\'evy process $X=(X_t)_{t\geq 0}$ of the finite jump activity, we study the problem of nonparametric estimation of the L\'evy density $\rho$ corresponding to the process $X.$ Our estimator of $\rho$ is based on a suitable inversion of the L\'evy-Khintchine formula and a plug-in device.
-The main result of the paper deals with an upper bound on the mean square error of the estimator of $\rho$ at a fixed point $x.$ We also show that the estimator attains the minimax convergence rate over a suitable class of L\'evy densities. \\ {\sl Keywords:} Empirical characteristic function; empirical process; Fourier inversion; L\'evy density; L\'evy process; maximal inequality; mean square error.\\ {\sl AMS subject classification:} 62G07, 62G20\\
+Given a sample from a discretely observed L\'evy process $X=(X_t)_{t\geq 0}$ of the finite jump activity, the problem of nonparametric estimation of the L\'evy density $\rho$ corresponding to the process $X$ is studied.
+An estimator of $\rho$ is proposed that is based on a suitable inversion of the L\'evy-Khintchine formula and a plug-in device.
+The main results of the paper deal with upper risk bounds for estimation of $\rho$ over suitable classes of L\'evy triplets.
+The corresponding lower bounds are also discussed. \\ {\sl Keywords:} Empirical characteristic function; empirical process; Fourier inversion; L\'evy density; L\'evy process; maximal inequality; mean square error.\\ {\sl AMS subject classification:} 62G07, 62G20\\